Update

 Providers that place gpAIs on the EU market should ensure compliance, regardless of where the data training takes place and whether those providers are established or located within the EU or elsewhere.

-If the free and open licenced gpAI model poses systemic risks, other obligations on risks, incidents and cybersecurity apply, compliance with which depends on adherence to codes of practice.
-Codes of practice must be prepared by May 2025.
+• If the free and open licensed gpAI model poses systemic risks, other obligations on risks, incidents and cybersecurity will apply and compliance will depend on adherence to codes of practice.
+Codes of practice must be in place by May 2025.

 Related articles